 Many children diagnosed with ADHD are encouraged to take up sports to help with the hyperactivity aspect of their difficulties.
 If their depth perception, visual-motor speed, auditory processing, or any other related function is lacking, they’re more likely to collide with teammates, take a ball to the head, slam into the goalposts ...
 You get the idea.
 The risk of a sport-related concussion in these cases is high.

 We also know that student athletes who undergo testing for concussions have lower baseline scores in vestibular (the system involved in balance), ocular, and neurocognitive assessments if they had preexisting ADHD or another childhood learning disorder.
 And if they do sustain a concussion, they’re more likely to suffer from increased severity in certain symptoms (such as difficulty concentrating, difficulty remembering, and balance problems).

-On the other hand, roughly 10-20% of concussion patients develop long-lasting symptoms, some of which overlap with ADHD symptoms.
+On the other hand, up to 30% of concussion patients develop long-lasting symptoms, some of which overlap with ADHD symptoms.
 Having lingering symptoms after a concussion is known as post-concussion syndrome.

 So, while symptoms may overlap, and the two conditions can present as comorbid (meaning you can have both at the same time), ADHD and post-concussion syndrome are not the same thing.
 And it can be difficult to determine which you have.

 Post-concussion syndrome can be detected using a type of functional MRI called fNCI.
 Early research indicates that ADHD may present abnormalities upon examination with fMRI, depending on the type of fMRI testing conducted, but this information is not yet clinically usable.